Taken from the Rough Guide to Southeast Asia on a Budget Dropdown content, these are our top 11 tips for backpacking Southeast Asia.

-Tribal culture is a highlight of many visits to less explored areas, and among the most approachable communities are the tribal groups around Sa Pa in Vietnam, the Torjan of Sulawesi in Indonesia, known for their intriguing architecture and ghoulish burial rituals, and the ethnic minority villages surrounding Hsipaw in Myanmar.
+Tribal culture is a highlight of many visits to less explored areas, and among the most approachable communities are the tribal groups around Sa Pa Dropdown content in Vietnam, the Torjan of Sulawesi Dropdown content in Indonesia, known for their intriguing architecture and ghoulish burial rituals Dropdown content, and the ethnic minority villages surrounding Hsipaw Dropdown content in Myanmar.

 Up for getting active?
 There’s plenty to keep you busy.
-You can tackle world-class surf at G-land in Indonesia, take a mountain-bike tour of Vietnam’s far north or discover your own lonely bays and mysterious lagoons on a sea-kayak tour of Krabi in Thailand.
+You can tackle world-class surf at G-land Dropdown content in Indonesia, take a mountain-bike tour of Vietnam’s far north Dropdown content or discover your own lonely bays and mysterious lagoons on a sea-kayak tour of Krabi Dropdown content in Thailand.
 And that’s just for starters…

 Southeast Asia’s myriad temple complexes are some of the region’s best-known attractions.
-The Hindu Khmers left a string of magnificent monuments, the most impressive of which can be seen at Angkor in Cambodia, while the Buddhists’ most impressive legacies include the colossal ninth-century stupa of Borobudur in Indonesia and the temple-strewn plain of Bagan in Myanmar.
+The Hindu Khmers left a string of magnificent monuments, the most impressive of which can be seen at Angkor Dropdown content in Cambodia, while the Buddhists’ most impressive legacies include the colossal ninth-century stupa of Borobudur Dropdown content in Indonesia and the temple-strewn plain of Bagan Dropdown content in Myanmar.

 No, not that kind of high.
-Every visitor should make an effort to climb one of the spectacular mountains, whether getting up before dawn to watch the sun rise from Indonesia’s Mount Bromo or embarking on the two-day trek to scale Mount Kinabalu in Malaysia.
+Every visitor should make an effort to climb one of the spectacular mountains, whether getting up before dawn to watch the sun rise from Indonesia’s Mount Bromo Dropdown content or embarking on the two-day trek to scale Mount Kinabalu Dropdown content in Malaysia.

-The beaches here are some of the finest in the world, and you’ll find the cream of the crop in Thailand, the Philippines and Malaysia, all of which boast postcard-pretty, white-sand bays, complete with azure waters and wooden beach shacks dotted along their palm-fringed shores.
+The beaches here are some of the finest in the world, and you’ll find the cream of the crop in Thailand Dropdown content, the Philippines Dropdown content and Malaysia Dropdown content, all of which boast postcard-pretty, white-sand bays, complete with azure waters and wooden beach shacks dotted along their palm-fringed shores.
 The clear tropical waters also offer supreme diving opportunities for novices and seasoned divers alike.